krisgun/noisy-bird/README.md

 # noisy-bird
 ### Description
-A side-scrolling game in a cave setting where the goal is to dodge incoming objects.
-The character is controlled by the level of input sound; meaning the more noise the player makes, the more the character moves.
-The library used is called JavaFX and will be used for the graphics and to capture sound Java's Sound API will be used.
+A side-scrolling game in a cave setting where the player dodges incoming speleothems.
+The character's vertical movement is controlled by using the spacebar.
+The player dies when hitting the ground or speleothems.
+JavaFX was used to make this project.

-### How to install
+### How to play
-<i>Will be updated as project evolves.</i>
+* Clone the repository
+* Build project using the files in the folder "src"
+* Run project from Launcher.java
+<i> Known issue: </i> The game does not reset when dying, restart game to replay.
 ### Testing Strategy
 The testing strategy for this project will be testing through visual inspection.